babanomania/form-buddy/README.md

    The full dataset is saved to `training/bug_reports_data.json` and is used to train the classifier.

 3. **Train the classifier.** Run `python training/train_model.py` to produce an ONNX model.
-The script reads the dataset, trains a linear SVM text classifier and writes `bug_report_classifier.onnx` to `packages/example/public/models`.
+The script reads the dataset, trains a logistic regression pipeline and writes `bug_report_classifier.onnx` to `packages/example/public/models`.

 4. **Define system prompts.** Prompts are generated dynamically based on form description, field description and the ML error type.
 The example application defines a helper: